s3alfisc/wildrwolf/cran-comments.md

 ## wildrwolf 0.4

+- checked on local windows installation
+0 errors ✔ | 0 warnings ✔ | 0 notes ✔

-- checked on github actions, rhub, and win-devel, with no warnings or notes except:
+- checked on github actions (mac, windows, ubuntu, latest release)

+- checked on rhub:
-  * checking for detritus in the temp directory ...
-NOTE Found the following files/directories: 'lastMiKTeXException'
+  * Note:    checking for detritus in the temp directory ...
+Found the following files/directories:'lastMiKTeXException'

+- checked on win-devel